bernar0507/WebApp/README.md

 # How to use?
 In the code you may have to change the PATH of the dataset.
 In my case it was 'C:/Users/Bernardo/Desktop/py projects/diabetes.csv'.
-To run the app, all that is necessary is to open your command prompt (Windows) or terminal (Mac OS and Linux) and write 'streamlit run "Your file PATH"'
+To run the app, all that is necessary is to open your command prompt (Windows) or terminal (Mac OS and Linux) and write 'streamlit run "Your file PATH"'.
 In your case the PATH may be different from mine as reffered previously.